GO BACKFind out if your website is compliant

 If your e-commerce website is on Squarespace, it’s your responsibility to make every possible effort to ensure your site’s ADA compliance.
 Let’s face it: achieving ADA compliance can be time-consuming and quite costly.

-However, the benefits you reap from it are helpful for business.
-Not only does it help you steer away from legal risks, but it’s also a way to do your social and moral responsibilities.
+However, the benefits you reap from it are useful for business.
+Not only does it help you steer away from legal risks, but it’s also a way to carry out your social and moral responsibilities.

 Above all, an ADA-compliant website is good for your brand reputation, business, and other people.